aldrinjenson/memoraide/README.md

    3. Weather they have already had the medicine
 2. Navigation issues - People with memory troubles, when trying to travel alone,
    1. Often forgets where exactly they were planning to go
-   2. Forgets the way to the locaiton
+   2. Forgets the way to the location
    3. Forgets the way backwards to go home
 3. Forgetting what they have done and completed
    1. At the end of a day or a week, people forget what all they have accomplished
    2. We move along everyday monotonously without paying attention to what all we have accomplished
    3. We feel our lives may have been uneventful when all the while there were many slivers of memories which we may have forgotten
 4. Forgetting familiar faces and objects
-   1. Sometimes, you may see a person's face and suddenly get the feeling that you've seen this person somewhere but can't exaclty recollect where
+   1. Sometimes, you may see a person's face and suddenly get the feeling that you've seen this person somewhere but can't exactly recollect where
    2. Same thing applies for objects like photos or chains or watches where you feel that this thing is valuable and has a memory associated with it, but can't recollect exactly what.

 ![](demo/problems.png)

-With Memoriade, we are hoping to fix all the above problems.
+With Memoraide, we are hoping to fix all the above problems.

-We hope to be a one stop mobile application for those sufferring from memory issues
+We hope to be a one stop mobile application for those suffering from memory issues

 As of now, our app has features to solve all the above listed problems